 If you want to explore the contents of an existing database project, you begin by opening a database project.
-As Screen 1 shows, multiple open windows appear.
+Multiple open windows appear.
 You use the tree nodes in the Project Explorer window to examine the project's contents.
 To view a project object's properties, you can use Property Pages.
 To get to the Property Pages window, click an object in Project Explorer and hit Shift+F4.
 Select the View Property Pages menu option, or right-click the object and select the Properties menu option.
 To view the project's data objects, you use the tree nodes in the Data View window.
 To view a data object's properties, right-click the object in the Data View pane and select the Properties menu option.
 The Stored Procedures window displays the database's stored procedures (i.e., compiled blocks of SQL code and optional procedural logic), and the Database Diagram window displays the database diagram (i.e., a graphical representation of the structure of a database and the relationships of the items in it).

 Creating a Database Project

 Visual InterDev lets you create database projects and Visual InterDev projects.
 When you create a database project, Visual InterDev initializes project properties and opens a Data View pane and Project Explorer pane containing a Connection object.
 When you create a Visual InterDev Project, Visual InterDev includes a global.asa object that has a DataEnvironment node.
 You add a database connection by clicking the DataEnvironment node and filling in the dialog boxes.